yashpathack/Tweeter_Bird/Game Screenshots/Readme.md

-This Folder Contains All The Screen shots of the game
+This Folder Contains the screenshots from the game